Skip to main content Skip to footer

 • Squamous cell carcinoma (SCC): starts in the top layer of skin cells.
 It often starts as hard scaly skin (actinic keratosis) and abnormal cells (dysplasia) and SCC in situ (sometimes referred to as Bowen’s disease).
 A small number can travel to (metastasise) nearby lymph nodes, or be locally aggressive, and require more complex treatment.

 Melanoma is a cancer of melanocytes, the pigment cell in the basal layer of the skin.
-Like other Skin Cancers, melanoma is only invasive when it breaks through the bottom membrane of the skin and invades deeper tissues.
+Like other skin cancers, melanoma is only invasive when it breaks through the bottom membrane of the skin and invades deeper tissues.
 Melanoma is more likely to come back (recur) and to metastasise if it has invaded the deep tissue.
-The chance that a melanoma will spread is related to how thick or deep it has grown into the deep tissue, sores (ulceration) and other microscopic features.
-Melanoma can grow anywhere on the body.
+The chance that a melanoma will spread is related to how thick or deep it has grown into the deep tissue, presence of sores (ulceration) and other microscopic features.
+Melanoma can grow anywhere on the body including sun exposed skin, soles of the feet, under finger and toenails and in the eye.

-Merkel cell carcinoma (MCC) (cancer of neuroendocrine cells in the skin) is a rare Skin Cancer that may spread to the lymph nodes.
+Merkel cell carcinoma (MCC) (cancer of neuroendocrine cells in the skin) is a rare skin cancer that may spread to the lymph nodes.
 It is most commonly found in older people.
 Sun exposed areas, including the head and neck, arms and legs are the areas usually affected.
-MCC is treated most commonly with radiation therapy, although surgery may be an option.
+MCC can be treated with radiation therapy alone, although surgery may also be necessary.

 What is skin?

-The skin is divided into two main layers:
+The skin is divided into two main layers.
+These include:

 • epidermis (outer layer)